gbdev/pandocs/src/OAM_DMA_Transfer.md

 ## OAM DMA bus conflicts

 On DMG, during OAM DMA, the CPU can access only HRAM (memory at $FF80-$FFFE).
-For this reason, the programmer must copy a short procedure into HRAM, and use this procedure to start the transfer from inside HRAM, and wait until the transfer has finished.
+For this reason, the programmer must copy a short procedure (see below) into HRAM, and use this procedure to start the transfer **from inside HRAM**, and wait until the transfer has finished.

 On CGB, the cartridge and WRAM are on separate buses.